shivatomar2183/Azure-AI-ML-Workathon/README.md

 ## Pre-requisites
 1. Have an [active Azure Subscription](https://azure.microsoft.com/en-in/free) [For most services, you can create a free Cognitive Service account by following the steps in the workshop.
 However, some features might require you to create a Pay-as-you-go account].
 2. Download [Postman Desktop application](https://www.postman.com/downloads).
-3. Download the repository to be easily access the data files and copy code snippets from the PDF file.
+3. Download the repository to easily access the data files and copy code snippets from the PDF file.

 ## Start exploring the AI-ML services
 1. Start by exploring the standalone services first.
 Explore & try out each feature as shown in the workshop.